Rafsanhassan/Multilingual-RAG-System-/README.md

 ### ✅ What embedding model did you use?

-We used **`all-MiniLM-L6-v2`** from SentenceTransformers.
+I used **`all-MiniLM-L6-v2`** from SentenceTransformers.
 It's fast, multilingual, and performs well in semantic similarity tasks.
 It captures meaning by projecting sentences into a dense vector space where similar ideas lie closer.

 ---

 ### ✅ How are you comparing the query with stored chunks?

-We use **cosine similarity** between the query embedding and chunk embeddings.
+I use **cosine similarity** between the query embedding and chunk embeddings.
 The vector store (FAISS or Pinecone) indexes these for fast retrieval.
 This method is efficient and effective for dense vector search.

 ---

 ### ✅ How do you ensure meaningful comparisons?

-We:
+I:

 * Normalize the text (lowercasing, punctuation cleaning)
 * Ensure both query and chunks are embedded using the same model